 Designs, maintains and reviews the curriculum designed to provide career readiness for the target population.
 Prepares curriculum and course descriptions for state approval and approval from other appropriate agencies.

 Represents the Institute to community groups and constituents, elected officials, related off-campus committees, potential students, and their parents.

 Represents the college to high school special needs counselors.
 Receives their recommendations for potential students.

-Coordinates the program’s admissions process by conducting the evaluation of prospective students and recommending admissions to the CSI admissions committee.
+Coordinates the program’s admissions process by recruiting and conducting the evaluation of prospective students and recommending admissions to the CSI admissions committee.
 In addition to receiving application materials, interviews each prospective student.

 Provides orientation services to new students.

 Recruits, selects, recommends for hire, orients, and evaluates instructors for the Institute.
 Ensures that personnel meet stated qualifications and maintain appropriate certifications, as necessary.

 Collaborates with Harper College faculty to create internship opportunities for credit program students to serve as classroom aides.
 Provide orientation and supervision to both categories of aides.

 Identifies on-campus internship opportunities for Institute students.
 Initiates and coordinate internships.